 If you're going to spend money on entertainment, try to stretch the money you're spending.
 For example, if you go out to eat with your kids, look up places that let kids eat for free in your city.
 Similarly, if you're going to the movies, check if certain days of the week have discount ticket prices.

-Even if you can’t find deals that day, looking for savings before going out saves money in the long run.
+Even if you can't find a good deal that day, looking for savings before going out will save you money in the long run.

 Bottom Line: There Are Easy Ways To Save Money

 Learning how to save money is quite simple.
-You must create a monthly budget, track your spending, utilize all the best ways to save money, and live within your means.
-With these foundations in place, you can keep more of your hard-earned money each month and save for the future.
+First, you must create a monthly budget, track your spending, utilize the best ways to save money and live within your means.
+With these foundations, you can keep more of your hard-earned money each month and save for the future.

 This post originally appeared on Wealth of Geeks